Fcharan/WinlatorMali/README.md

  Modded By [Me](https://youtube.com/@emuone24?si=je0MMb68WyyJdnSa)

+Thanks To Ajay And Frost And More For Help

 # Warning ⚠️

 Turnip,DXVK And Other Things That Are Not Related To Non Snapdragon Devices Are Removed In This Fork